zzkeihou/CHATGPT-Email-Automation/README.md

 pip install slack-bolt
 pip install slack-sdk
 ```
-Step 4: Writing the Code
+Step 4: Writing the Python script
 The following is a script which listens for mentions of your bot in a channel, then sends the text of the message to ChatGPT to generate a response, and finally sends the generated message back to the channel:
 ```python
 SLACK_BOT_TOKEN = "YOUR_TOKEN"